Fund for the Future

 2020: Disruption like never before

-During the pandemic, we leveraged deep institutional knowledge to design virtual programs, spin up in-person group experiences, and involve more Latin American Youth volunteers and Project Staff Team members.
+During the pandemic, we leveraged deep institutional knowledge to design virtual programs, create in-person group experiences, and involve more Latin American youth volunteers and Project Staff team members.
 We were among the first to cancel in-person programming, and also among the first to bring it back.
+The ability to innovate and adapt is buried deep in this organization’s DNA.

 One truth remains constant: